Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Foundational Principles in Multimodal Research

-\item \textbf{Semantic relations}: Finally, semantic relations generalize semantic correspondences: instead of pairs $(x,y)$ sharing the same meaning, semantic relations can be expressed as a triple $(x,y,a)$ including an attribute $a$ describing the exact nature of the relationships between $x$ and $y$.
-For example, $a=\textrm{function}$ would connect $x$ used for $y$, $a=\textrm{hypernym}$ would connect $x$ as hypernyms of $y$, and so on.
-Identifying these semantically related connections is important for higher-level reasoning challenges requiring domain knowledge. \end{enumerate}
+\item \textbf{Semantic relations}: Finally, semantic relations generalize semantic correspondences: instead of modality elements sharing the same exact meaning, semantic relations includes an attribute describing the exact nature of the relationship between two modality elements, such as semantic, logical, causal, or functional relations.
+Identifying these semantically related connections is important for higher-order reasoning~\citep{marsh2003taxonomy,barthes1977image}. \end{enumerate}